-Every year in England, school children in Reception and Year 6 have their height and weight checked at school as part of the National Child Measurement Programme (NCMP).
+Every year in England, school children in reception and year 6 have their height and weight checked at school as part of the National Child Measurement Programme (NCMP).
 Height and weight measurements are used to calculate weight status.
-We collect this information because it is in the public interest to understand how many children are overweight, healthy weight or underweight and so we can offer support and advice to parents.
-Your child's class will take part in this year's programme in school.
+We collect this information to build a picture of how children are growing to help plan better health and leisure services for families.
+Your child's class will take part in this year's programme.

 The checks are carried out by trained health care providers.
-Children are measured fully clothed, except for their coats and shoes, in a private space away from other pupils.
+Children are measured fully clothed, except for their coats and shoes, in a private space away from other pupils and school staff.

-The programme will be delivered in a COVID-safe way, in line with the school and local authority's safety control measures and national guidance for schools and healthcare.
-Once the measurements have been carried out, you will get a letter with the results.
-You may also be contacted by the NCMP staff who will talk through your child's results and offer advice and support.
+The programme will be delivered in a safe way, in line with the school and local authority's safety control measures and national guidance.
+Once the measurements have been carried out, you will get a letter with the results (only you as the parent/carer will receive the results - it is your choice if you share them with your child).
+You may also be contacted by the family health assistants who will talk through your child's results and offer advice and support.

 Further details are provided in the pages below, including what data is collected and how it is used.
+Here is a link to a new video made by the North Yorkshire NCMP team: The National Child Measurement Programme - YouTube